IActivePacketSource

 PacketShaper compound module

-This module combines a packet queue and a packet gate into a packet shaper module.
+Combines a packet queue and a packet gate into a packet shaper module.
 The queue stores the packets sorted according to its ordering and the gate decides when the first packet can be pulled from the queue.

 PcapFilePacketProducer simple module

-This module is an active packet source which pushes packets into the connected packet consumer.
+An active packet source which pushes packets into the connected packet consumer.
 All pushed packets are read from a PCAP file.

 PreemptingServer simple module (no description)